-Running multiple storefronts helps ecommerce entrepreneurs diversify their brand, increase their customer base, and improve the customer experience.
+Running multiple storefronts helps ecommerce entrepreneurs diversify their brand, increase their customer base, and improve their customer experience.
 But entrepreneurs who have tried it know that managing multiple Shopify stores can either be a breeze or a nightmare depending on the tools you use.

 Unfortunately, Shopify doesn’t come out of the box with many features that help with this task.
 For instance, it’s still not possible to manage multiple shops under one login.

-The goal is to find tools that help you automate and simplify as many processes as possible, so that you can focus on marketing and customer service.
+The goal is to find tools that help you automate and simplify as many processes as possible so that you can focus on marketing and customer service.

-Here are a five tools you should deploy to help you avoid the biggest challenges of running multiple Shopify stores at once.
+Here are five tools you should deploy to help you avoid the biggest challenges of running multiple Shopify stores at once.

 A small mistake in editing theme code could take hours to undo.
 The only way to reduce this risk is to have a regularly updated backup of your Shopify store.

 Having access to your own Shopify backups means that you and your team can all make changes to your online store without worrying about what will happen when someone makes a mistake.
-Rewind allows you to undo mistakes by rewinding a single item, multiple items, or your entire account to a previous point in time.
+Rewind allows you to undo mistakes by restoring a single item, multiple items, or your entire account to a previous point in time.
 It’s like having a magic undo button.

 With the amount of time it takes to build not one, but multiple Shopify stores, you do NOT want to be rebuilding them from scratch if something were to go wrong.